Key Takeaways

 Phase 3: Build Compliance Infrastructure (Days 31-60)

-1. Risk management system: A continuous, iterative process — not a one-time assessment.
+- Risk management system: A continuous, iterative process, not a one-time assessment.
 The Act requires ongoing identification, analysis, estimation, and evaluation of risks.
 Build this as a living system with quarterly review cycles.

-4. Data governance: Training, validation, and testing data must meet quality criteria — representativeness, accuracy, completeness.
+- Data governance: Training, validation, and testing data must meet quality criteria: representativeness, accuracy, completeness.
 If you've built strong data governance under GDPR, extend it.
 If not, the GDPR compliance guide has the foundation.

 Phase 4: Test and Validate (Days 61-90)

 Don't aim for perfection in 90 days.
 Aim for defensibility.
-If the European AI Office or a national authority audits you in August 2025, you want to demonstrate good faith effort, documented progress, and a credible plan to close remaining gaps.
+If the European AI Office or a national authority audits you once enforcement powers are fully live in August 2026, you want to demonstrate good faith effort, documented progress, and a credible plan to close remaining gaps.
 That's the difference between a warning and a €35M fine.

 The Global Convergence